jclegg03/jwt-pizza-service/4-6-2026-IncidentReport.md

 The entire development team (of 1) was immediately aware of the issue and began diagnosing the problem using metrics stored in Grafana.

-Although the issue was quickly identified, steps were not taken to mitigate the problem for several minutes to ensure Grafana alerts would appropriately trigger.
+Although a solution was quickly identified, steps were not taken to mitigate the problem for several minutes to ensure Grafana alerts would appropriately trigger.
 This was done as a test of the alert software, so that if future incidents occur while the dev team is _not_ actively viewing the metrics, they will be notified.